Cornices/cornice/docs/source/resources.rst

 Route factory support
 =====================

-When defining a service or a resource, you can provide a `route factory
+When defining a resource, you can provide a `route factory
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html#route-factories>`_,
 just like when defining a pyramid route.
 Cornice will then pass its result into the ``__init__`` of your service.